A bit about Mountainfeet...

 Within the shop, we have experience in mountain biking, paragliding, skiing, ski-touring, sailing, diving, windsurfing and canoeing and so can deal with most enquiries!
 Si now also attempts to bring a modicum of experience as a (un-talented but knowledgeable) fell runner to the shop – we stock a decent range of off road running shoes.

 Our major speciality is in expert footwear fitting and we are highly committed to educating customers on the benefits of knowing more about their feet and good fitting practice.
 To this end we feel we offer a much more comprehensive service than most other footwear shops – see our footwear fitting method page.

 We were also privileged to have had the company of Cap the Collie Dog in the shop for many years.
 His loss in August 2010 devastated us and many of our customers and you'll see loads of pictures of him in the shop and here on our web site.
 He was a real free spirit who was happiest on the hills, running beside us on our mountain bikes or keeping us company on walks all over the UK.
 Cap was a stunning character who added a certain "je ne sais quoi" to life at Mountainfeet and is sorely missed but very fondly remembered.

 The good news now though is we have a new 'apprentice' sheepdog called Gyp who Si has trained up.
 Gyp comes from a distinguished line of Cumbrian working dogs and he's managed to fill Cap's large and unique paws very well!
-But Cap is a tough act to follow so the young 'un has his work cut out...
+Cap was a tough act to follow so the young 'un has had his work cut out...

 To summarise, our shop is a chilled out specialist shop where the emphasis is on expertise and courteous service – two qualities that seem in very short supply these days.
 In order to preserve those values we'd just say one thing – use us or lose us...!